khanfarabi/IJCNN-23/README.md

-Reuter Data Application: To execute the code using Reuters in Code folder please run the notebook named Zero_Shot_Reuters_Data_Appliccation_.ipynb.
+Reuter Data based Cluster Application: To execute the code using Reuters in Code folder please run the notebook named Zero_Shot_Reuters_Data_Appliccation_.ipynb.
+In the notebook, to run the application execute the cells in ordert.

 The code can be accessed using the Google Colab Link.
 Google Colab Link: https://colab.research.google.com/drive/1kdwkfij05ZxN50v6eOTiWGjUyavR0--0?usp=sharing

-Yahoo-Answers-Topic Data Application: To execute the code using Yahoo-Answers-Topic in Code folder please run the notebook named Zero_Shot_yahoo_answers_topic_Data_Appliccation_.ipynb.
+Yahoo-Answers-Topic Data based Cluster Application: To execute the code using Yahoo-Answers-Topic in Code folder please run the notebook named Zero_Shot_yahoo_answers_topic_Data_Appliccation_.ipynb.
+In the notebook, to run the application execute the cells in ordert.

 The code can be accessed using the Google Colab Link.
 Google Colab Link: https://colab.research.google.com/drive/1-nvlGVyfZH5tQDS-mXPKWejJU2Ts4v9h?usp=sharing

 Small Warrant Data Application: To execute the code using Warrant texts in Code folder please run the notebook named Zero_Shot_Warrant_Data_Application.ipynb.
+In the notebook, to run the application execute the cells in ordert.

 The code can be accessed using the Google Colab Link.
 Google Colab Link: https://colab.research.google.com/drive/106icTag2q1pHs_tYVNJ8vOu7MJQWDksN?usp=sharing